-Making the decision to move yourself or a loved one into an assisted living community can be a tricky process, but it can also be filled with excitement and hope.
+Making the decision to move yourself or a loved one into an assisted living community can be a tricky process, especially during a pandemic, but it can also be filled with excitement and hope.
 As you work to weigh options, narrow your choices, and determine the best destination for a happy and healthy lifestyle, you can put strategies in place to make the process go smoothly.

 Most decisions to make the move include a number of people: the future resident, their children and/or spouse, and other loved ones involved in daily care and/or financial decisions.
 How do you negotiate these decisions while making sure everyone is still, well, speaking to one another by moving day?